Why Test Your Submission Forms?

 How to Create a Test Submission

-- Make sure the form you are testing is Live.
-The checkbox to make a form Live will be under the General Settings tab for the form you are testing.
+Make sure the form you are testing is Live.
+The checkbox to make a form Live is under the General Settings tab for the form you are testing.

-- Once you've made your form Live, click the View My Site button in the upper right hand area of the web page.
+Once you've made your form Live, click the View My Site button in the upper right on the web page.
 This will bring you to your organization's submission portal page, where submitters will select forms to complete.
 From this list, click Submit or Apply next to the form you want to test and you will be brought into the form you want to test.
-Note: when a submitter clicks on a form for the first time, they will be prompted to sign into their account or create an account and enter information such as their address, email, and phone.
+Note: when a submitter clicks on a form for the first time, they will be prompted to sign into their account or create an account and enter information such as their address, email, and phone number.
 You will not see this step when making a test submission because you are already signed in to your Submittable account.

 • If you are requesting file uploads in your form, you will want to have a couple of files you can upload to the application.
-(Keep in mind that other admin level team members will be able to view your test submission)
+Keep in mind that other administrator-level team members will be able to view your test submission.

-• Make it obvious to you that it is a TEST submission.
+• Make it obvious to you that this is a TEST submission.
 For example, use TEST as the submission title.

 Once your test submission is complete and you've clicked on the Submit button, you should receive email notifications as both the submitter and the receiver of your test submission.
-Check your account associated email address to see these notifications and understand what happens on both ends of successful submission.
-Checking the notification will also enable you to make sure that you've set up and sent the correct response template that you want your submitters to receive with a successful submission to your form.
+Check your account-associated email address to see these notifications and understand what happens on both ends of a successful submission.
+Checking the notification will also enable you to make sure you've set up and sent the correct response template that you want your submitters to receive after a successful submission to your form.

 When viewing your test submission from the submitter side it will look like this: